Integral boundary conditions in phase field models: Introduction

+In this paper, we introduce a type of special integral boundary condition for the Poisson equation which one may encounter in many electric circuit systems.
+Our focus is on the numerical implementation of such a boundary condition.
+The model partial differential equation (PDE) reads as

+where the unknown $\Phi$ is the electric potential, $\sigma$ is the conductivity, $f$ is a spatial charge distribution, $U$ is the voltage, $R$ is the resistance, and $\Phi_D$ is the electric potential on $\Gamma_3$.

+The model PDE (\ref{simple model}) is illustrated by a typical circuit shown in Figure \ref{fig: simple circuit}, in which a material of interest is electrically excited by a direct voltage source $U$ through a series resistor $R$.
+For simplicity, we consider a two-dimensional system with length and width both $L$ and uniform materials properties along the third dimension (out of plane).
+This PDE is frequently encountered in many simulations of mesoscale electrical systems such as rechargeable batteries~\cite{wang2020application} and resistive random access memories~\cite{zhang2020high}.

-where $(x,y)$ denote the spatial coordinates, $I$ is the current passing through the boundary $\Gamma_1$, $\Phi_D$ is the fixed potential at the boundary $\Gamma_3$, and the source term $f(x,y)$ depends on the charge distribution inside the material.
-The special boundary condition arises at the boundary $\Gamma_1$.
-The value of $\Phi$ on $\Gamma_1$ is determined by Kirchhoff's law and Ohm's law, that is, it is the difference between the total voltage $V$ and the voltage drop across the resistor, $IR$.
+We now derive the special integral boundary condition that arises on the boundary $\Gamma_1$.
+The value of $\Phi$ on $\Gamma_1$ is determined by Kirchhoff's law and Ohm's law,

+where $I$ is the current passing through the boundary, $R$ is the resistance of the resistor. $\Phi$ is the difference between the total voltage $U$ and the voltage drop across the resistor, $IR$.
 We denote the area and the outward unit normal vector of the boundary $\Gamma_1$ by $S=\Gamma_1\times [0,1]$ and $\bm{n}$, respectively.
-The current $I$ is related to the current density $\bm{J} = -\sigma \nabla\Phi$ (Ohm's law, $\sigma$ is the conductivity of the material) through the following surface integral:
+The current $I$ is related to the current density $\bm{J} = -\sigma \nabla\Phi$ (Ohm's law) through the following surface integral:

 The negative sign in the first equality arises since the current flows into the material across $\Gamma_1$.
 Finally, we obtain the following integral boundary condition at $\Gamma_1$: